Mathe172/NewCommands/README.md

 ```
 Conversions from one data type to another are performed automatically if necessary (and possible) - this means a selector/label returning a list of entities can be also be used as a text component or anything else that is compatible (multiple different uses of one label are also possible)

-We plan to greatly expand the number of available selectors: There a of course the current selectors, but also a wide range of new ones:
+We plan to greatly expand the number of available selectors: There are of course the current selectors, but also a wide range of new ones:
 * `@s`: Self-selector - returns currently executing entity/command block
 * `@p,@a,@r,@e`: The current entity selectors.
 Nearly the same as before, except: `xyz=` as shorthand for all coordinates, useful when using the result of other selectors, `nbt=`: self explaining.
 Also, `team,name,type` accept lists when written in parentheses (`type=!(Player,Snowball)` for example)
 * `@o`: Captures a score objective (when using the same objectvie multiple times, this is much more efficient)